AIB Fellows: Elizabeth Rose2021-09-07T13:37:57+00:00

-Bio: Elizabeth L. Rose is Professor of International Business at the University of Leeds.
-She is also a Visiting Professor of International Business at the Aalto University School of Business (Finland) and an Adjunct Professor of Business Policy and Strategy at the Indian Institute of Management Udaipur (India).
-A dual citizen of New Zealand and the United States, her previous academic appointments have been in New Zealand, Finland, and the U.S. She holds a BSE (Civil Engineering) from Princeton University and an MSE (Civil Engineering), an AM (Statistics), and a PhD (Business Administration, emphasis in Statistics and Management Science), all from the University of Michigan.
+Bio: Elizabeth L. Rose is Research Chair Professor of Business Policy and Strategy at the Indian Institute of Management Udaipur.
+A dual citizen of New Zealand and the United States, her previous academic appointments have been in the U.K., New Zealand, Finland, and the U.S. She holds a BSE (Civil Engineering) from Princeton University and an MSE (Civil Engineering), an AM (Statistics), and a PhD (Business Administration, emphasis in Statistics and Management Science), all from the University of Michigan.

 Beth has held leadership roles in several academic professional organizations.
 She served as an AIB Vice President for Administration, where she had the great pleasure of working closely with AIB chapter chairs from around the globe.
-She was the founding chair of the AIB’s Australia and New Zealand Chapter (AIB-ANZ), and is a past President of both the Australia and New Zealand International Business Academy (ANZIBA) and the Association of Japanese Business Studies (AJBS).
+She was the founding chair of the AIB’s Australia and New Zealand Chapter (now AIB-Oceania), and is a past President of both the Australia and New Zealand International Business Academy (ANZIBA) and the Association of Japanese Business Studies (AJBS).
 She has also been Chair of the Strategic Management Society’s Global Strategy Interest Group.
-Beth has chaired the Research Committee of the Academy of Management’s International Management Division, and is now a member of the Division’s Executive Committee.
+Beth has chaired the Research Committee of the Academy of Management’s International Management Division, and served a five-year term on the Division’s Executive Committee.
+She is currently co-editor of the Academy of Management’s newest journal: Academy of Management Collections.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.